-MHP has programs for Asthma, Diabetes, Depression, Hypertension, Obesity, CSHCS Case Management, and Complex Case Management.
+McLaren has programs for asthma, diabetes, depression, hypertension, obesity, CSHCS case management and complex case management.
 Members receive educational mailings, ongoing nurse contacts and pharmacy management.
-McLaren Moms, MHP's maternity management program, works to ensure members receive timely prenatal and postpartum care.
+McLaren Moms, our maternity management program, works to ensure members receive timely prenatal and postpartum care.

-If you have a member you would like in our case management or disease management programs, please call us (888) 327-0671.
+If you have a member you would like in our case management or disease management programs, please call us at (888) 327-0671 (TTY:711).